Guide to Hiking in Sonoma County

 Guided Tours with Ecological Organizations

 The organizations listed here work hard to keep our county land beautiful and protected.
-They all offer guided hikes, which are often free (but not always-be sure you read the fine print of any hike that interests you).
+They all offer guided hikes, which are often free (but not always—so be sure you read the fine print of any hike that interests you).

 Sonoma Land Trust: This organization, which has protected nearly 50,000 acres of scenic, natural, agricultural, and open land in the county (and continues to do so), offers free public outings throughout the year, usually led by a naturalist.
 If you join as a member, you'll have access to even more outings.
 Here's the schedule for public outings.

 Sonoma Ecology Center: Sonoma Ecology Center works to enhance and sustain the ecological health of Sonoma Valley, offering classes, undertaking research, restoring habitat, and helping to protect land.
 At certain times of the year, the Ecology Center offers hikes on protected lands (their springtime hikes at Van Hoosear Wildflower Preserve are not to be missed!).
 The hikes are often free.
 Check their event calendar to see what's coming up.

-LandPaths: LandPaths defines its mission this way: '…to foster love of the land in Sonoma County.'
-To that end, they organize frequent public outings to open spaces, farms, and parks-in-development that have been protected by the county's Agricultural Preservation & Open Space District.
+LandPaths: LandPaths defines its mission as "...foster(ing) love of the land in Sonoma County."
+To this end, they organize frequent public outings to open spaces, farms, and parks-in-development that have been protected by the county's Agricultural Preservation & Open Space District.
 Diverse by design and offered at no charge (or for a sliding-scale donation), these excursions are a great way to explore.
 Check their calendar of outings.

-Pepperwood Preserve (2130 Pepperwood Preserve Road, Santa Rosa, 707-591-9310): This 3,120-acre preserve in the mountains northeast of Santa Rosa is rich in biodiversity and serves as a refuge for hundreds of plant and animal species.
+Pepperwood Preserve: This 3,120-acre preserve in the mountains northeast of Santa Rosa is rich in biodiversity and serves as a refuge for hundreds of plant and animal species.
 The Preserve offers an extensive range of activities; many are hikes, and many are free (although donations are appreciated).
-View Its list of future events.
+View its list of future events.

 Self-Guided Hiking Tours